triggermesh/docs/docs/guides/doingatransformation.md

 ## Events producer

-Next, we need to create [PingSource](https://knative.dev/docs/developer/eventing/sources/ping-source) to produce CloudEvents:
+Next, we need to create a [PingSource](https://knative.dev/docs/developer/eventing/sources/ping-source) to produce CloudEvents: